Team Education, affectionately known as TeamEd, is the internal advocacy branch of the AMSS. #

 What does TeamEd do?

-This advocacy juggernaut consists of the AMSS Vice-President (Education), Early Clinical Education Officer, EdPrograms Coordinators, Rural Representative, Research Officer, Years 1–6 Education Representatives, International Officer(s), Aboriginal and Torres Strait Islander Representative(S, and TeamEd Secretary.
+This advocacy juggernaut consists of the AMSS Vice-President (Education), Early Clinical Education Officer, EdPrograms Coordinators, Rural Representative, Research Officer, Years 1–6 Education Representatives, International Officer(s), Aboriginal and Torres Strait Islander Representative(s), and TeamEd Secretary.
 TeamEd meets 5 times a year to discuss and collaborate on educational issues across the medical program.

-Here are all your Team Ed Members for 2026.
+Here are all your Team Ed Members for 2026!

-1. We advocate.
+1. We advocate for YOU!

 2. Australian Medical Council (AMC) Report